Authentication

 How API keys work

-What is a Signet API key?
-A Signet API key is a secret credential that identifies your account and grants access to protected endpoints.
-Each key is tied to a single operator account and can be used across all agents registered under that account.
+A Signet API key is a secret credential that identifies your operator account and grants access to protected endpoints.
+Each key is tied to a single operator and can be used across all agents registered under that account.

 Key format